predakanga/symfony-docs/templating/debug.rst

 When using PHP templates, you can use the
 :ref:`dump() function from the VarDumper component <components-var-dumper-dump>` if you need to quickly find the value of a variable passed.
-First, make sure it is installed:
+This feature is provided by the DebugBundle, so make sure it is installed:

 .. code-block:: terminal

-    $ composer require var-dumper
+    $ composer require debug-bundle

 This is useful, for example, inside your controller::